Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

     stress-test-resources.[bicep|json]  # An Azure Bicep or ARM template for deploying stress test azure resources.

-    Chart.yaml                          # A YAML file containing information about the helm chart and its dependencies scenarios-matrix.yaml               # A YAML file containing configuration and custome values for stress test(s) templates/                          # A directory of helm templates that will generate Kubernetes manifest files.
+    Chart.yaml                          # A YAML file containing information about the helm chart and its dependencies scenarios-matrix.yaml               # A YAML file containing configuration and custom values for stress test(s) templates/                          # A directory of helm templates that will generate Kubernetes manifest files.
                                         # Most commonly this will contain a Job/Pod spec snippet and a chaos mesh manifest.